 “I would say the biggest challenge I experienced was having a vision impairment while going to school and leading a life like everyone else.”

-Through her experience in mainstream schools, Connie was able to use her strength and the myriad of support around her to overcome any discrimination or learning challenges she faced.
+Through her experience in mainstream schools, Connie was able to use her strength and the myriad of supports around her to overcome any discrimination or learning challenges she faced.

 It was through a combination RSB’s employment support services and a job opening that Connie was approached and offered a job at the RSB.